reglab/SpaceNetExploration/README.md

-*This repository was originally at https://github.com/aiforearth/SpaceNetExploration*.
-For other Microsoft AI for Earth repositories, search for the topic `#aiforearth` on GitHub or visit them [here](https://github.com/search?l=&q=user%3Amicrosoft+topic%3Aaiforearth&type=Repositories).
+*This repository is forked from https://github.com/yangsiyu007/SpaceNetExploration*.
+For the accompanying blog post from Microsoft AI Team, see [here](https://azure.microsoft.com/en-us/blog/how-to-extract-building-footprints-from-satellite-images-using-deep-learning/).

 # Building Footprint Extraction

 ## Overview
 This repository contains a walkthrough demonstrating how to perform semantic segmentation using convolutional neural networks (CNNs) on satellite images to extract the footprints of buildings.
-We show how to carry out the procedure on an Azure Deep Learning Virtual Machine (DLVM), which are GPU-enabled and have all major frameworks pre-installed so you can start model training straight-away.
+We show how to carry out the procedure on Google Colab Notebooks.
 We use a subset of the data and labels from the [SpaceNet Challenge](http://explore.digitalglobe.com/spacenet), an online repository of freely available satellite imagery released to encourage the application of machine learning to geospatial data.

 The blog post that first announced this sample project is [here](https://azure.microsoft.com/en-us/blog/how-to-extract-building-footprints-from-satellite-images-using-deep-learning/) on the Azure Blog.